clairey-zx81/json-model/SPEC.md

 ## Changes

-### Future directions
+- **Future directions**

   - discuss other transformations? mv/cp?
     eg promote an optional prop to mandatory, or the reverse?
   - expand constrained models?
   - what predefs should be relevant to typical use cases?

-### From JSON Model v1 to v2.
+- **From JSON Model v1 to v2**

   - add `"%"` transformations.
   - add special `""` definition for providing the model URL.
   - require statically typed targets for constraints.
   - extend property comments to starting with `#`.
   - add array/tuple comments.

-### From JSON Model v0 to v1.
+- **From JSON Model v0 to v1**

   - remove `"$"` property as a arbitrary naming anywhere in the model tree.
   - use `"$"` instead of `"%"` for definitions.
   - restrict definitions to be at the root of the model.

 ## References